|Home > About NIH > NIH Almanac > Historical Data|

 From 1986 to 1987, Dr. Moskowitz was NIH associate director for program planning and evaluation and executive director of the NIH Centennial Observance.
 From 1987 to 1993, Dr. Moskowitz was NIH associate director for science policy and legislation.

 A graduate of Queens College, City University of New York, Dr. Moskowitz received his Ph.D. in 1969 from Brown University.
 He is the recipient of numerous honors and awards, including the NIH Director's Award in 1987, the PHS Superior Service Award in 1980, the Senior Executive Service Meritorious Executive Rank Award in 1989, and the DHHS Distinguished Service Award in 1991.

-Carolina, and in 2002 was appointed associate vice president for health
+2002 was appointed associate vice president for health sciences research

 Mr. Mahoney was named NIH deputy director for management on March 21, 1993.
 He became senior advisor to the NIH director on August 7, 1994.

 Mr. Mahoney began his career in the U.S. Public Health Service in 1970 as a budget analyst for the National Institute of Mental Health.
 From 1972 to 1979, he held several positions in financial and budget management with the Alcohol, Drug Abuse and Mental Health Administration.
 From 1979 to 1984, he was chief of the Budget Branch in the Office of the Assistant Secretary for Health.
 In this position he was responsible for planning and coordinating budget estimates for programs of the agencies of the U.S. Public Health Service, including NIH.